ddnexus/pagy/pagy-on-docker/README.md

 ## 3. Run E2E Tests in Docker

-This solution is convenient if you don't have `node` installed on your system or you don't want to mess with your installation.
+This solution is convenient if you don't have `node` installed on your system or you don't want to mess with your local filesystem.
 Using docker is convenient because you don't have to install and configure anything on your machine.

-You have two choices:
+You have two independent choices(use one or the other):

 - **E2E Test**: Simple tool that runs the e2e tests in the local terminal (good enough for regression and super easy to install).
-- **E2E Dev**: Complete test-development environment with GUI and all the tools you may need (quite needed for e2e test development but it needs some configuration choice)
+- **E2E Dev**: Complete test-development environment with GUI and all the tools you may need (quite needed for e2e test development but it might need some extra configuration)

 ### Prerequisite